Parsing and Selecting Columns

 is used to parse the Order Date and Ship Date columns.
 Add a new parse

-placeholder.
-Then, choose Order Date
+component and choose Order Date

 and Ship Date

-from the dropdowns.
+from the columns dropdown list.
 Next, select Date

 from the type dropdown.

 value in for the cells it cannot parse.
 In this case, the format of the dates has not yet been given.
-There are two ways to set the format: add a new node (using the +
+Click on the word "format" on the component, and a list of formats will appear.
+Choose M/d/yyyy from the list.
+The yellow triangle will disappear, and the warning will be removed.

 The last two parameters in the parse